 We’re a versatile group.
 One weekend we may be staffing an evacuation shelter and the next weekend coordinating communications for a community parade or fundraiser.
 Our ability to help other public service organizations perpetuates community spirit and helps keep Orange County ARES in touch with the needs of our communities.

-The volunteers of OC ARES have been serving the Central Florida Community since before 1990.
+The volunteers of OC ARES have been serving the Central Florida Community well before 1990.
 Last year they contributed over 5600 hours of their time either training or serving public service agencies during events.
 We use these events as training exercises for emergency situations.
-Staffing all open shelters in a Hurricane situation, for example, requires a large number of qualified operators.
+Staffing all open shelters in a Hurricane situation, for example, requires many qualified operators.
 OC ARES is constantly actively seeking Community Minded volunteers who enjoy serving the citizens of Orange County.
 It does not matter if you currently hold a Valid Amateur Radio License or not.
 We hold License classes for anyone who has the desire to work with OC ARES.
-These classes are not hard, and there are no prior skills required other than a strong desire to help your fellow citizens when needed
+These classes are not hard, and there are no prior skills required other than a strong desire to help your fellow citizens when needed.